trimstray/nginx-admins-handbook/README.md

 ```

 `rewrite` directive accept optional flags:

-  > Note:
-  >
-  >   - that outside location blocks, `last` and `break` are effectively the same
-  >   - processing of rewrite directives at server level may be stopped via `break`, but the location lookup will follow anyway

 - `break` - basically completes processing of rewrite directives, stops processing, and breakes location lookup cycle by not doing any location lookup and internal jump at all